Instructions to Authors

 A clinical trial is defined as any research project that prospectively assigns human participants to intervention or comparison groups to study the cause-and-effect relationship between an intervention and a health outcome.
-Each manuscript should be divided as follows: Introduction (stating an objective or hypothesis of the protocols), Methods (describing the design and statistical methods applied, including the study setting and dates, patients or participants with inclusion and exclusion criteria), Results (including data on recruitment, etc.), and Conclusions (placing the protocol in context with the published literature).
+Each manuscript should be divided as follows: Introduction (stating an objective or hypothesis of the protocols), Methods (describing the design and statistical methods applied, including the study setting and dates, patients or participants with inclusion and exclusion criteria), Results (including data on recruitment, etc.), and Discussion (placing the protocol in context with the published literature).
 A structured abstract is required, and trial registration information (name, number, and URL) must be listed in the title page.

 Words: max 3500 (excluding figures and tables)

 References: max 50

 Reviews are solicited by the Editor in Chief on topics that are deemed to be relevant to the audience of the Journal.
 Containing the current state of knowledge or practice, integrating recent advances with accepted principles and practice, or summarizing and analyzing consensus view of controversial issues in knowledge of practice.
 A non-structured abstract is required.

 Previously unpublished video articles describing new operative procedures or improvements in existing procedures or describing innovative surgical techniques and/or instruments.
 An abstract should be structured into Introduction, Methods, Results and Conclusions.
 For video articles describing a previously undescribed clinical case an abstract structured into: Introduction (explaining the importance of the case), Case Description (providing all relevant information), and Conclusions (describing the detailed outcome of the report).